 - All containment percentages and other relevant data must come from official sources.

 No Sensationalization or Editorialization

-- Do not add opinion or editorialization to any content that we publish.
+- We will not add opinion or editorialization to any content that we publish.

-- Only relay pertinent information that helps the community prepare or to protect themselves.
+- We only relay pertinent information that helps the community prepare or to protect themselves.

 No Personally Identifiable Information

 - No patient names, accident victims, or any other name shall ever be published.

 - Addresses (other than an incident address), license plates, and other personally identifiable information shall never be published.

 - First responder names will not be given unless quoted from an official source.